lizmat/articles/cases-of-UPPER-8.md

 Historically the `BUILD` method was one of the first things actually implemented in Raku, and thus a lot of (older) code in the wild uses the `BUILD` method.
 Since then many features have been added to the way one can specify attributes, obsoleting some of the common `BUILD` uses.

+Here are some examples of outdated idioms:

 ### Making a named argument required

-The `BUILD` can make a named argument rquired by making it a required named argument in the signature of `BUILD`:
+The `BUILD` can make a named argument mandatory by making it a required named argument by adding a `!` in the signature of `BUILD`:
 ```raku
 class Foo {
     has $.bar;